-Analysis Group brings the appropriate blend of litigation experience and technical expertise to accounting liability issues and damages analyses, as we employ a broad range of forensic and investigative techniques.
+Analysis Group brings the appropriate balance of litigation experience and technical expertise to accounting liability issues, to which we apply a broad range of analytical and investigative techniques.

-Our affiliates, some of whom have worked for the Securities and Exchange Commission, provide expertise in assessing specialized issues such as accounting for derivatives, tax effects of accounting decisions, and corporate governance.
-Our consultants, which include Ph.D.s in accounting, CPAs, CMAs, and CFAs, work closely with our academic affiliates.
+Our affiliates – some of whom have worked for the SEC, FASB, and PCAOB – provide expertise in assessing specialized issues such as accounting for derivatives, tax effects of accounting decisions, and corporate governance.

-We have examined many complex accounting liability issues, including:
+We have examined many complex accounting liability issues, including whether:

-- Whether certain financial information, such as data suggesting an imminent bankruptcy, was publicly available
+- Information suggesting an imminent bankruptcy was publicly available or concealed

 - Featured Expert Elizabeth A. Eccher Clinical Professor of Accounting, University of Illinois, Chicago